cchurch/api-docs/source/includes/_api_authentication.md

 ## Forced vs. Optional TFA
 <!--===================================================================-->

-Depending whether the account to which the user belongs enforces TFA or not, the user may be able to select Simple Authentication for their future logins rather than TFA
+Depending whether the account to which the user belongs enforces TFA or not, the user may be able to select Simple Authentication for their future <a class="definition" onclick="openModal('DOT-User-Login')">Logins</a> rather than TFA

 In order to find out whether the account enforces TFA examine the `'is_two_factor_authentication_forced'` flag in the account record returned by the [Get Account](#get-account) API Call.
 This flag can be set or cleared by the account superuser with the [Update Account](#update-account) API call